Autonomousse/D3-Risk-Factor-Chart/README.md

 You need to create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.

 Using D3 techniques, create a scatter plot that represents each state with circle elements.
-You'll code this graphic in the `app.js` file of your directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
+You'll code this graphic in the `app.js` file of your directoryâ€”make sure you pull in the data from `data.csv` by using the `d3.csv` function.

 * Include state abbreviations in the circles.